jareware/css-architecture/README.md

 }
 ```

-Even media queries work very conveniently, as long as your preprocessor supports bubbling (SASS, LESS, PostCSS and Stylus all do):
+Even media queries work conveniently, as long as your preprocessor supports bubbling (SASS, LESS, PostCSS and Stylus all do):

 ```scss
 .myapp-Header {